bostankhan6/Object-Detection-YoloV3-RetinaNet-FasterRCNN/Faster RCNN/README.md

 - Running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
 These settings can then be loaded by `test_frcnn.py` for any testing.

+- measure_mappy can be used to perform evalutation, given wieghts and a config file (already given in this repo.
+The measure_map.py can be run with the following command if you are using the simple parser:
+    `python measure_map.py -o simple -p test.csv`

 - test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
 Specify a path to the folder containing
 images: